josephmartin721/-Resubmit-JRM-HW10-TeamProfileGenerator/README.md

 To run the node application simply enter:
 - node index.js

+To run the test suites:
+- npm install jest
+- enter 'jest' by itself in the command prompt

+## Video Submission

 Provided is a video link to the application in question:

 [Video Example](https://drive.google.com/file/d/15e5tWBfS4fBk0cTrpSA_KVMOchK4Cocm/view)